Overview

 any file, Bash will pass the expression as an argument to the command

 as it is.
-For example typing ls *.pdf
+For example typing ls *.pdf in the molecules directory

-an error message that there is no file called *.pdf
+an error message that there is no file called *.pdf.

-However, generally commands like wc
+However, generally commands like wc and ls see the lists of

 file names matching these expressions, but not the wildcards